irtimaled/BoundingBoxOutlineReloaded/README.md

 As chunks are loaded the game provides metadata about all the different structures & features in those chunks.
 The mod interprets this meta data, caches the results, and renders the bounding boxes to the screen.
 In an SMP environment this data is not present on the clients so the mod needs to run on the server where the processing happens and then the relevant metadata is sent to the clients for them to render.

-# Installing (Forge Version)
+# Installing (Forge/LiteLoader)

-Make sure you have Forge 1.11 installed then drop the jar file into the mods/1.11 folder.
-Remember this will need to be installed on client and server in an SMP scenario (unless you use local dat files - see below)
+Make sure you have Forge or LiteLoader installed then drop the mod file into the appropriate mods folder.
+[Forge Only] If you want to use client/server with your SMP server then make sure the mod is installed on both client and server.

 # Installing (Vanilla)